 5.26 The investigator(s) shall receive a copy of the Official Complaint, Response and any other relevant documentation.
 Investigators will receive information including the names of the Complainant(s), Respondent(s) and any other participants in the Official Complaint who may have relevant information in the investigation.

 5.27 Prior to the start of the investigation, the investigator will notify the Complainant(s) in writing.
-The Complainant(s) is encouraged to work with the Sexual Violence Support Advocate or other internal University or external community supports to address plans for safety and wellness.
+The Complainant(s) is encouraged to work with the Sexual Violence Support Coordinator or other internal University or external community supports to address plans for safety and wellness.

 5.28 The investigator will provide all involved parties with the opportunity to provide information relating to the Official Complaint and may interview material witnesses at the investigator’s discretion or at the request of a party unless the individual has indicated that they will not participate in the investigation.